 The EU’s Emissions Trading System and CORSIA

 At the international level, aviation will be the first industry to have a global scheme to limit CO2 emissions from 2021 onwards.
 We were delighted when governments agreed in October 2016 to regulate global aviation emissions through a smart economic measure – CORSIA.International Civil Aviation Organisation (ICAO).
-Resolution A39-3: Consolidated Statement of Continuing ICAO Policies and Practices Related to Environmental Protection—Global Market-based Measure (MBM) Scheme; International Civil Aviation Organisation: Montréal, QC, Canada, 2016; Available online: https://www.icao. int/environmental…/resolution_a39_3.pdf The EU played a key role to achieve this historic outcome and are committed to support the introduction of the scheme.
+Resolution A39-3: Consolidated Statement of Continuing ICAO Policies and Practices Related to Environmental Protection—Global Market-based Measure (MBM) Scheme; International Civil Aviation Organisation: Montréal, QC, Canada, 2016; Available online: https://www.icao. int/environmental…/resolution_a39_3.pdf The EU played a key role in achieving this historic outcome and is committed to supporting the introduction of the scheme.
 CORSIA, which is overseen by ICAO, will deliver projects that will reduce carbon by around 2.5 billion tonnes between 2021 and 2035.

 As of 5 July 2020, 88 countries have currently signed up to the scheme, covering 77% of global aviation CO2 emissions.International Civil Aviation Organisation (ICAO).
 CORSIA States for Chapter 3 State Pairs.
 Available online: https://www.icao.int/environmental-protection/CORSIA/Pages/state-pairs.aspx

-All national and regional policy on aviation emissions must now be done with the utmost care to align with and support CORSIA, avoid double regulation of the same CO2 emissions, and avoid international dispute.
+All national and regional policies on aviation emissions must now be done with the utmost care to align with and support CORSIA, avoid double regulation of the same CO2 emissions, and avoid international disputes.
 This applies especially when considering the future of the EU ETS’ application to aviation.

 The EU ETS and CORSIA post-2021